dbrabon/file_adoption/README.md

 the file scanner during cron to register any discovered orphans automatically.
 If adoption is disabled, cron still records the orphaned files it finds in the `file_adoption_orphans` table so they can be reviewed later.
-The configuration form will display these saved results on load instead of running a fresh scan.
+The configuration form only displays these saved results on load and never performs a scan automatically.

 ## Manual Scanning